poynt/cordova-plugin-poynt/README.md

 ---
 title: Poynt
-description: Work with Poynt Payment Fragment, Second Screen Service
+description: Work with Poynt Payment Fragment, SecondScreen Service, Business Service
 ---

 # cordova-plugin-poynt2

-This plugin defines a global `Poynt` object, which provides an API for working with Poynt Payment Fragment.
+This plugin defines a global `Poynt` object, which provides an API for working with Poynt Payment Fragment, SecondScreen and Business services.

 ## Installation
 The plugin was written and tested using with cordova v6.3.0